mrhrifat/movex/README.md

 ## Movex
 Movex is an application that will provide movie & shows details.
-This application is build with ReactJS, ReduxJS & Redux Toolkit.
+This application is build with ReactJS, ReduxJS & ReduxJS Toolkit.